Analyzing Inuvo (INUV) & The Competition

 |2.38

-Inuvo has a beta of 0.85, indicating that its share price is 15% less volatile than the S&P 500.
-Comparatively, Inuvo’s competitors have a beta of 1.30, indicating that their average share price is 30% more volatile than the S&P 500.
+Inuvo has a beta of 0.85, meaning that its stock price is 15% less volatile than the S&P 500.
+Comparatively, Inuvo’s competitors have a beta of 1.30, meaning that their average stock price is 30% more volatile than the S&P 500.

 Summary